The Complete Bird Perch Health Guide

 Common Causes:

-- Uniform diameter perches
+- Uniform diameter perches (especially dowels)

-- Smooth plastic or dowel perches
+- Smooth plastic or manufactured perches

-- Rough sandpaper covers
+- Sandpaper perch covers

 Warning Signs: